Where will you be one second after you die?|

 It means just what it says.
 All of us have sinned!
 All of us do things every single day that cause us to fall short of God's standard of perfection.
 This includes gossip, lying, pride, jealousy, mixed motives, nursing grudges, etc. Most of us, too, are guilty of sins of omission; that is, not doing what we know we should and could do.

 The fact is that entrance into Heaven isn't based on good works, high morals, church attendance, baptism, or membership in the "right" church or denomination.
 In fact, the Bible says that no matter how much good you do, it isn't "good enough".
 "All of us have become like one who is unclean, and all our righteous acts are like filthy rags."
-(Isaiah 64:6a) That term "filthy rags" actually refers to menstruation cloths?
+(Isaiah 64:6a) That term "filthy rags" in the original Aramaic and Hebrew actually refers to menstruation cloths!
 Menstruation cloths!
 That verse is saying that, from God's perfectly righteous perspective, the things we do that we think are good look like menstruation cloths compared to His holiness!

 Let me get this straight.
 Even though I'm a good